 Any amounts left in an IRA when an individual dies may be taxed as income to the beneficiary and are also considered assets for the purpose of calculating that person's estate tax liability.
 When you give your IRA to charity, your heirs are not burdened by the taxes associated with receiving your IRA upon your death.
 Instead, you can leave them other assets that have a more favorable tax treatment.

-Contact us to learn more about the ways we can help you tell your community giving story.
-Scan the QR code or visit csgiving.org/dashboard to access our Giving Workbook.
+Contact the Community Giving Foundation to learn more about the ways you can tell your community giving story.
+Scan the QR code or visit csgiving.org/dashboard to access our Giving Workbook tool.